Advice for people renting privately

 The government have published a series of how to guides for the private rented sector.
 These include:

 - how to rent - a guide for current and prospective tenants

 - how to rent a safe home - a guide for current and prospective tenants

 - how to lease - a guide for current and prospective leaseholders

 Our Financial Inclusion Team can advise and assist tenants at risk of losing their homes or tenants worried about their current housing situation.
 The team can also help with financial costs.

-We are currently running weekly tenancy workshops (pdf, 179kb) which equip those who are actively looking for private rented accommodation with the skills and knowledge to help find a tenancy in the private rented sector.
+We currently run weekly tenancy workshops (pdf, 179kb) which equip those who are actively looking for private rented accommodation with the skills and knowledge to help find a tenancy in the private rented sector.

 Rights and responsibilities